sgaggen/soham-gaggenapally-capstone/README.md

 - Will add a song to a specific playlist

 **DELETE /playlist/:playlistId/:songId**
-- Will remvoe a song from a specific playlist
+- Will remove a song from a specific playlist

 **GET /user/:userId**
 - Will get a user's basic info, saved songs, and playlists